 As real estate agents, you know our first recommendation will be to contact a real estate agent that specializes in leasing in property management.
 These Realtors work with leases, landlords, and tenants on a daily basis and keep abreast of the laws and forms to help protect you as an owner.
 Much like not every agent is a commercial real estate agent, not every agent specializes in this field, so it is important to choose one that has experience in this highly specialized area of real estate.

 The other way to get a strong lease written up is to talk to a lawyer and have them draft up a form for your use.
 Many of the leases available on the internet will say they were drawn up by a lawyer, but you should always be sure that it is drawn up with your situation and properties in mind and (we see this mistake made a lot) it is drawn up by a lawyer from the state you will be leasing in.
 A Pennsylvania lease differs greatly from a Texas lease, because the laws in both states are vastly different.
-We also recommend you speak to a lawyer that specializes in real estate – a divorce attorney who has notarized agreements for support can write a lease, but they may not have the experience and knowledge to write a strong lease that will protect you in the future.
-Here are the Resources that you can check to get the right support and help.
 If you do have a lawyer write your leases, make sure you have them reviewed and updated frequently so that as laws change, you stay protected.

 The internet can be an incredible source of information, but it can also have its downside.
 If you download a lease from the internet, you may be exposing yourself to legal action that you’re not aware of or creating a completely unenforceable lease.
 We recommend all owners read and familiarize themselves with the Texas Property Code, particularly Chapter 92, which deal with residential tenancies.
 Being a landlord is not quite as simple as collecting a rent check every month, but when done properly, it can be an excellent source of income and long term wealth building.
 If you’re unsure of what you’re doing, it can be costly and because it is a highly litigious field of real estate, being proactive in putting together your leases should be top priority.